-Moca served each of us a delicious plate, and I started to chow down with vigours hunger.
-I think using my brain too much has caused me to use up all my calories, because I didn’t care how I looked right now while I was eating.
+Moca served each of us a delicious plate, and I started to chow down with vigorous hunger.
+Using my brain too much has caused me to use up all my calories because I didn’t care how I looked right now while I was eating.

 “You’re talking about your father.”

-“Yes…you and the king seem to have a wide range of emotions, but even still the king only showed a few range of emotions.
+“Yes…you and the king seem to have a wide range of emotions, but even still, the king only showed a few ranges of emotions.
 Most of his expression was either slightly happy or dead.”

-“That is a natural expression of an Divine.
-When one get’s older we become more distant with our emotions.
+“That is a natural expression of a Divine.
+When one gets older, we become more distant with our emotions.
 The younger we are, the more vibrant our emotions, though your mother was a different story.”

 “What was my mother like?”

-“She had a warm heart, very beautiful smile and colorful.
-Everyday her laughter would pick up the souls of the weary soldiers and even the elderly.
-No one could say that she didn’t bring color in one’s life.”
+“She had a warm heart, a charming smile, and was colorful.
+Every day her laughter would pick up the souls of the weary soldiers and even the elderly.
+No one could say that she didn’t bring color to one’s life.”

 “Though her sister killed her out of spite.”